nitinmagima/djiboutitriggerselectionMarch2024/README.md

 To provide an in-depth analysis of trigger selection during MAM, JAS, and OND using the Design Tool API.

 ### Summary

+There are two questions that a decision-maker needs to keep in mind while picking triggers for different thresholds.

+- How often does the decision-maker want the AA mechanism to trigger?
+A decision-maker must decide how often the funds need to be disbursed and the size of the disbursement across the project's lifespan.
+For example, if a project is over ten years, funds can be disbursed from a $10 million fund in the following thresholds, depending on the frequency.

+1 in 3 years (funds are possibly disbursed three times) 1 in 5 years (funds are possibly disbursed two times) 1 in 10 years (funds are possibly disbursed one time)

+During the deployment and monitoring of AA, a decision-maker should be aware that the trigger mechanism meeting the criteria is independent of the disbursement frequency.
+The frequency of triggers can be assessed on a month-to-month basis or year-to-year basis, depending on the stakeholders’ preferences.

+- Does the threshold cover previous historical loss events or bad years considered important by the decision maker?
+Another factor to consider while defining the threshold is the historical loss events.
+Decision-makers use the historical loss events collected from research and stakeholder engagement.
+Historical loss events are gathered from relevant stakeholders through participatory processes.
+These events are then used to define different thresholds for drought severity and frequency.

 The Jupyter Notebooks produces heatmaps, histograms, and box plots for the respective seasons.
 For each season, it focuses on the high severity and moderate severity trigger levels and further divides for each severity at the national and regional levels.
 It also performs risk analysis at the national and regional levels.